 Choosing the right dental care products and routinely brushing the correct way will have positive benefits to your overall health.
 But what you consume also plays a part in maintaining healthy teeth.

 Studies have found that tobacco use may be one of the biggest risk factors in the development of periodontal disease.
 People who smoke are more likely to produce bacterial plaque, which leads to gum disease.
 A lack of oxygen in the bloodstream means that your immune system is unable to heal the infected gum.

 Be aware of what you eat

 We probably all know that sugary foods and drinks are bad for the teeth.
 But there are many other types of foods which can cause harm to our teeth.
 A carbohydrate-rich diet, or frequently consuming unhealthy foods, can lead to the formation of plaque on teeth.
 Any food with a high acid content, such as acidic fruits and juices, should also be limited as it can cause erosion to the enamel.
 Once this has worn away, it can’t regenerate.
-Not only that, this can also lead to a reduction in your vitamin D, C and B12 levels which are of great value to the bones and immune system.
+Not only that, but this can also lead to a reduction in your vitamin D, C, and B12 levels which are of great value to the bones and immune system.